How You Can Help

 Volunteer your time.
 Conservation commissions are run by volunteers.
 If you are interested in the study and protection of natural resources or would like to help with your town or city's land management responsibilities, attend a meeting of your commission or contact the chair to find out where your interest and talents would be most useful.
 Even if there are not open positions on the commission you may be able to be helpful as a member of a committee or as a volunteer for special events.

-Cast your vote FOR important local conservation initiatives.
+Stay informed on environmental issues in both state and local legislation and cast your vote FOR important local conservation initiatives.